|Exterior Wood Care||Semi-transparent and Translucent Coatings|

 |Waterlox||Hardwood Flooring & Decking, Exotic Hardwood, Entry Doors and Garage Doors, Garden Furniture.
 Use when a clear finish is desired.|

-The overwhelming principle we want to impart is that wood loves water.
+An important principle we want to impart is that wood loves water.
 Unsealed wood will absorb moisture any chance it gets.
 Unsealed saw cuts, and uncoated concealed wood leads to a legacy of costly maintenance that can be easily avoided if we follow 3 principles during construction:

 1. All end grain (saw cuts) must be sealed with a water-proofer, wood sealer, or glue if we want to avoid unneeded moisture intrusion and deterioration.
 The cost of backside and end-grain sealing during construction is offset fivefold or more over the expected life of the structure.